PIPELINE Suite, Snapshot Guide

 This is the preferred method.
 It is faster, more accurate, and removes the risk of a team member forgetting to update the contact record.

-When a team member calls from their own mobile or landline, they never see the GHL dialer interface — so the dialer outcome buttons are not available.
-To trigger the same automation, they must open the contact record in GHL and manually apply the corresponding tag.
+When a team member calls from their own mobile or landline, they never see the GHL dialer interface, so the dialer outcome buttons are not available.
+To trigger the same automation, they must open the contact record in GHL and manually selecting from a dropdown menu in a Custom Field, positioned in the contact card, called "Call Outcome".

-The tag fires the same Series 2 workflow that the dialer button would have triggered.
-The outcome is identical — only the trigger mechanism differs.
+The custom field fires the same Series 2 workflow that the dialer button would have triggered.
+The outcome is identical, only the trigger mechanism differs.

 Side-by-Side Comparison